Pixelrick420/Tetris/README.md

 # Tetris Game

 A simple Tetris game implemented in C++ using basic console graphics and logic.
-This was largely possible thanks to [this](https://youtu.be/8OK8_tHeCIA?si=s-Qwhgbe2SkM95fB) video.
+This was largely possible thanks to [this](https://youtu.be/8OK8_tHeCIA?si=s-Qwhgbe2SkM95fB) video by javidx9.

 ### Features
 - Fully functional Tetris gameplay.